► Unique mini-camper based on latest Caddy

 ► We’ve been for a spin in a German model

-The smallest – and cheapest – addition to Volkswagen’s popular range of California campervans is fast approaching.
-The Caddy California sits beneath the larger Crafter- and Transporter-based Grand California and California, succeeds the previous Caddy Beach and offers potential buyers something a bit different.
+The smallest – and cheapest – addition to Volkswagen’s popular range of California campervans has arrived in UK dealers, costing from £30,720.
+The Caddy California sits beneath the larger Crafter- and Transporter-based Grand California and California, succeeds the previous Caddy Beach and offers outdoorsy buyers something a bit different.

 What you’re getting if you opt for a Caddy California is the convenience of a car during the week and the flexibility of a tent at the weekends.
 Quick and informal getaways are the order of the day – sure, you could use the Caddy California for a fully-fledged family vacation, but that’s not what it’s going to be best at.

-As the name suggests, it’s based on the Caddy van, which was released as an all-new model earlier in the year.
-Despite this diminutive frame, it crams a lot in – buyers will enjoy a proper, adult-sized foldout bed, a kitchen unit with hotplate and storage, and the option of a full driveaway awning to act as living space and additional sleeping berths.
+As the name suggests, it’s based on the Caddy van, which was released as an all-new model in 2021.
+Despite this diminutive frame, it crams a lot in – buyers will enjoy a proper, adult-sized fold-out bed (1980mm x 1070mm), a kitchen unit with hotplate and storage, and the option of a full driveaway awning to act as living space and additional sleeping berths.
 It even meets motorhome type approval.

-We’ve had a brief drive and a look around a German-spec model in the UK, which was sold to us as ‘close to production’.
+We’ve had a brief drive and a look around a Caddy Cali in the UK.
 Read on for our first impressions, or for a more in-depth take you can read the full Caddy California review on our sister site Parkers.co.uk.

 Why would I want a tiny campervan?